 “What Rick Riordan did for the Greek Gods, Fajardo has done for ‘Beowulf’: magnificent.” – Kirkus Starred Review

 History, mythology, and adventure converge in the graphic novel series Kid Beowulf.
 Follow the story of 12-year-old twin brothers, Beowulf and Grendel as they travel across distant lands and meet fellow epic heroes therein!
 The series is ideal for fans of Bone, Usagi Yojimbo, and Asterix.

 About the Author

-When he’s not drawing comics, Lex works for them as Editorial Director at the Charles M. Schulz Studio in Santa Rosa, California, where he edits Peanuts comic books and storybooks, written exhibition material for the Charles M. Schulz Museum and Snoopy Museum Tokyo, and won the 2018 Eisner Award for editing the Best Archival Project, “Celebrating Snoopy” published by Andrews McMeel.
+When he’s not drawing comics, Lex works for them as Editorial Director at the Charles M. Schulz Studio in Santa Rosa, California, where he edits Peanuts books, written exhibition material for the Charles M. Schulz Museum and Snoopy Museum Tokyo, and won the 2018 Eisner Award for editing the Best Archival Project, “Celebrating Snoopy” published by Andrews McMeel.

 Lex has been a featured guest at numerous comic-cons and conferences.
 Invite him to your next event!

 Q: What is your full name and how do you pronounce it?

 A: My name is Alexis E. Fajardo and I’ve had that name all my life!
-“Alexis” is a Greek name and means “leader of men” (I’ve always liked that).
-The “E” stands for “Enrique” – a Spanish family name, and “Fajardo” (‘fa-har-doe’) is also Spanish (my father is from Spain).
+“Alexis” is a Greek name; the “E” stands for “Enrique” – a Spanish family name; and “Fajardo” (‘fa-har-doe’) is also Spanish (my father is from Spain).
 It has a rich history that goes all the way back to 10th century Spain (which I touched on in book three, The Rise of El Cid).
-I like all of my names, but there are a lot of them so I just tell my friends to call me “Lex.”
+I like all of my names, but it can also be a mouthful so a lot my friends just call me “Lex” 😉

 Q: When did you start reading comics?
 Did you always want to make them?